Anthony Davis (offensive tackle, born 1989): Professional career

 After the 2009 St. Petersburg Bowl, Davis said on the field that he scheduled a news conference for December 22, to announce his NFL plans.
-At that news conference, he declared his intentions to enter the 2010 NFL Draft, and said he would hire an agent.
+At that news conference, he declared his intentions to enter the 2010 NFL draft, and said he would hire an agent.

-Davis was drafted with the 11th overall pick by the San Francisco 49ers after the 49ers traded up from the 13th overall pick with the Denver Broncos in order to select Davis.
+Davis was drafted in the first round with the 11th overall pick by the San Francisco 49ers after the 49ers traded up from the 13th overall pick with the Denver Broncos in order to select Davis.
 On July 30, 2010, Davis signed a five-year contract worth $37.5 million, with $15.95 million guaranteed.

 At the end of the 2012 season, Davis and the 49ers appeared in Super Bowl XLVII.
 He started in the game, but the 49ers fell to the Baltimore Ravens by a score of 34–31.

 On June 5, 2015, Davis announced he would not be playing during the 2015 season, stating he wanted time to "let his brain and body heal".
 He vowed a return after the break, however, claiming he wanted to return as the best right tackle in the league.
 On July 25, 2016, Davis filed reinstatement paperwork aiming to return to the team by the start of training camp.
 On July 30, Davis was officially reinstated by the league and re-joined the 49ers in time for their training camp.
 On September 26, 2016, Davis announced his decision to retire again from the league, and was subsequently placed on the reserve/left squad list.

 On May 3, 2019, he applied for reinstatement from retirement.
 On May 28, 2019, he was released from the 49ers' reserve/left squad list.